 Plein de vie (full of life) is a French phrase that describes someone who is full of energy and vitality.
 This person is always up for a new adventure, and they bring excitement and happiness wherever they go.

 In French, plein de vie can also be used to describe a place or thing that is full of life or that fills you with vitality.
-You might hear someone say:
+Many things can make you experience this feeling — for example, you might hear someone say:

 Cette ville est si pleine de vie !